Family Courts Sometimes Fail Our Children

 Let’s stop these abusers by making laws to prevent this horrible “hell on earth” of family court abuse.
 Let’s protect children from abusive parents.
 Let’s protect mothers and victims from being further victimized.
 Let’s push for family courts to establish screenings for this type of high-conflict scenario and put rules, laws, and protocols in place to stop this from happening.
 We need to be loud because these victims are silenced.
 It’s appalling that most mothers who report child sexual abuse end up losing their children—even while studies show that only the smallest 1-3% are actually false claims.
 This means the family courts are just another perpetrator of this horror.
 Educating judges is not enough due to court corruption and the danger of individual biases.
 We need a system of safety for mothers and children firmly in place.
 Let’s make our voices loud and heard!
-(Use #MeTooFamilyCourt where it’s safe for you to do so.)

 Visit me at: GraceWroldson.com

-- Co-Parenting with a Narcissist: 7 Self-Rules to Stay Sane (A Survivor’s Story)
+Book 1: Co-Parenting with a Narcissist: 7 Self-Rules to Stay Sane (A Survivor’s Story)

-- How-To Fight a Narcissist in Family Court and Win: Super-Smart Strategies for Success
+Book 2: How-To Fight a Narcissist in Family Court and Win: Super-Smart Strategies for Success

-- Co-Parenting with a Sociopath: Survival and Sanity Guide
+Book 3: Co-Parenting with a Sociopath: Survival and Sanity Guide

 Stay in touch!
 Get my FREE tips, tools, and strategies—plus valuable survivor wisdom!